Microplana scharffi: Description

 Microplana scharffi, like all flatworms, is an unsegmented, soft-bodied bilaterian without a body cavity, and with no specialized circulatory or respiratory organs.
 Like other members of the Geoplanidae, it is dorso-ventrally flattened and creeps along with the whole of its ventral surface in contact with the substrate.
 It is between 5 and 7 cm in length.
 The colour is whitish; in UK, yellow and cream are the most abundant colours but other colours are found.

 Distribution

 Microplana scharffi is native to Western Europe.
 It has been recorded in the UK and other countries of Europe including Belgium, Bulgaria, Ireland, Italy, Madeira Island, Turkey and France.

 Ecology and behavior

-This flatworm is a carnivore, as all Geoplanidae.
-In UK, earthworms accounted for 87% of M. scharffi prey.
+This flatworm is a carnivore, like all Geoplanidae.
+In the UK, earthworms accounted for 87% of M. scharffi prey.

 Microplana scharffi can survive for long periods without food.
 One captive individual survived for 139 days, even laying a cocoon during this time.